codsen/codsen/packages/json-variables/README.md

 # json-variables

-> Preprocessor for JSON to allow keys referencing keys
+> It's like SASS variables, but for JSON

 [![Minimum Node version required][node-img]][node-url] [![Repository is on GitLab][gitlab-img]][gitlab-url]